Organizational units added

 Improvements to document details pane

 Bulk actions can now be taken in the document details page.
 On both the admin and employee portal of Nira, you can now take a bulk action to remove all selected accounts.
+Previously actions on this page were only able to be taken by clicking an individual … associated with an account.

 Improvements to remove collaborator actions